This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Fire-roasted tomatoes are a secret ingredient that will always increase the flavor of a recipe.
 By default, canned tomatoes already have more flavor than any out-of-season tomato.
 But when they’re fire-roasted, the flavor is even greater!

 • Red kidney beans are an homage to my mom’s use of canned chili beans.
 Personally, I don’t love pre-seasoned chili beans, which is what you usually find.
-So I add these kidney beans instead.
+So I added these kidney beans instead.
 They extend the heartiness of the meat and provide a welcome creamy texture.

 • Ketchup is the base of a red dressing, which is what is poured over the salad.
 I use sugar-free ketchup just to control the sugar.
 I find that this version of ketchup tastes the same.
 Less sugar is always a win in my book!